-The awkwardness of those pre-teen years assuaged by the quiet forest, the sounds of wind in the ponderosa, the call of the Steller's Jay, that dry pine scent filled air of northern Arizona.
+The awkwardness of those pre-teen years assuaged by the quiet forest, the sounds of wind in the ponderosa, the call of the Steller's Jay, that dry pine scent-filled air of northern Arizona.
 For hours after school and on weekends I wandered this patch of wood and knew every aspect of it.
 The place we buried our family dog.
 Where a skinned mountain lion was lying stiff, red-muscled in the grass, and then days later not a trace.
 Elk or deer stalked, then startled, bolting and bounding through the woods over the gray dead trees with their yellow pitch-striated knots.
 The hidden delicate vanilla smell of the ponderosa pine when a nose is pressed into its cracked bark.
-On warm day the richer scent of the pitch warming and oozing.
+On warm days the richer scent of the pitch warming and oozing from a pine.

 Years later I wrote a poem recalling Flagstaff.

 The air is cold and dry and still.